WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **A Musical Visit to Prague**: 90 minute program, produced by NET and initially distributed by NET in 1968.
 It was originally shot on videotape in black and white.  *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Must I Serve**: 1 hour program, produced by NET and initially distributed by NET in 1968.
 It was originally shot on videotape. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **Must I, May I**<br />
-**My Heart's in the Highland**: 90 minute program, produced by WGBH and initially distributed by NET in 1970.
+**My Heart's in the Highland**: 90 minute program, produced by GBH and initially distributed by NET in 1970.
 It was originally shot in color. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **My Name is Children**: 1 hour program, produced by Quest Production and initially distributed by NET in 1967.
 It was originally shot on film in color.  *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **The Mysterious Mr. Eliot**: 1 hour program, produced by WNET and BBC and initially distributed by NET in 1972.
 It was originally shot in color. *Aired as an episode of [Special of the Week](/about-the-american-archive/projects/net-catalog/series/special-of-the-week).*<br/>
 **Mystic Hunter**: 30 minute program.<br />